 Handmade gifts from hundreds of artisan designers and makers.
-There will also be a lifestyle theatre with experts giving talks and demonstrations, tea room and Cava bar.
+There will also be a lifestyle theatre with experts giving talks and demonstrations, crafting studio, Hampstead tea room and Champagne bar.
 Opening times vary.
-Tickets: Adults £14, Children £8, Under 5s free.
+Tickets start from £19 (Adults), £8.50 (Children).
 Business Design Centre, Islington, N1 0QH.
 Nearest station: Angel.
 For more information and tickets, visit the Country Living Fair website.

-- 17 November : Festive Shopping Event @ Seven Dials
+- 14 November : Christmas Shopping Event @ Seven Dials